burn-human/Black-BlueTheme/README.md

-idk this is for my theme.
+This is my first better discord theme idfk what im doing.